-Ongoing: The COMPPARE Clinical Trial Comparing Proton Therapy to IMRT for Prostate Cancer
+Ongoing: The COMPPARE Study Comparing Proton Therapy to IMRT for Prostate Cancer

 COMPPARE is a big project.
 Researchers need 1,500 men for each of the two types of radiation therapy (Proton and IMRT).
 Participants will be playing a CRITICAL role in finally figuring out how these two forms of radiation therapy compare.